 Raleigh, NC’s population is close to 500,000 people and more than one-third of all Raleigh residents are dog owners.
-The city is expected to be home to more than 100,000 canines by 2023 per WRAL.com.
+The city is expected to be home to more than 100,000 canines in 2023 per WRAL.com.

-Dog bite and attack injuries can cause puncture wounds, scratches, broken bones, or even wrongful death depending on the severity of the attack, and especially if the dog attacks a little one.
+Dog bites and attack injuries can cause puncture wounds, scratches, broken bones, or even wrongful death depending on the severity of the attack, and especially if the dog attacks a little one.
 There is also risk of infection, nerve damage, rabies and tetanus for the dog bite victim.

 First, we should discuss trespassing.
 If you are trespassing on someone else’s property and are attacked by their dog, you are responsible for your injuries and expenses related to the dog bite/attack.

 In Raleigh, it is against the law for domesticated animals such as dogs and cats to run unrestrained within the city limits.
 They must be confined to their guardian’s property or walked on a leash.

 A common scenario we see at my firm is when the owner’s fence is somehow compromised, whether because of a hole or other weakness in its structure, that the owner is or should be aware of and does not fix as they should, through which the dog escapes.
 The dog considers the property on the outside of their fence as their territory and attacks a passerby.

 But what if the dog owner knew that their dog was “dangerous?”
 According the NC General Statutes, a “dangerous dog” is a dog who has inflicted serious injury or killed a person or is held for the sole purpose of dog fighting.

 Even though all policies are different, Pit Bull Terrier, Staffordshire Terrier, Rottweiler, German Shepherd, Presa Canario, Chow Chow, Doberman Pinscher and Akitas seem to reoccur quite often on insurance companies’ uninsurable lists.

-If you have been attacked or bitten by dog, you should consult a personal injury Dog Bite Lawyer in Raleigh, NC.
+If you have been attacked or bitten by a dog, you should consult a Raleigh Dog Bite Lawyer.
 A personal injury attorney can help you recover the cost of your medical expenses, pain and suffering damages and any damage to your property from the attack.